 Personalise your customers’ experience

 On-site personalisation has come a long way over the past few years.
 With brands adopting a buyer-specific persona approach to their marketing efforts, they’re witnessing much more targeted results because of this thoroughly researched tactic.
-Very announced last year that they were beginning to roll out a personalised approach for every Very user.
+Very announced a few years ago that they were beginning to roll out a personalised approach for every Very user.
 Greeting them by name and continuing to offer a truly personalised selection of products that could be of interest to that particular user, based off historic purchasing data.
 The trend of on-site personalisation is set to continue playing its crucial role throughout 2016, using customer data to help strengthen a website’s omni-channel connection with its customers.